-A student may be allowed to take one postgraduate subject from other schools with prior approval from the Graduate Adviser.
+A student may be allowed to take one postgraduate subject from anther school with prior approval from the Postgraduate Co-ordinator.
 Approved subjects are counted as Group D substitutions.

-In the event that an approved postgraduate subject is taken from another school in the University, a minimum of 177 CP must be completed satisfactorily before the award be granted.
-This allows one 12 CP subject within the Faculty of Engineering to be fully counted.
+In the event that an approved 12 CP subject is taken, a minimum of 177 CP must be completed satisfactorily before the award is granted.